SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 You start by referencing Angular and ngOfficeUIFabric and by loading previously implemented controller and data service.
 Next, you define the module for your application and load the **officeuifabric.core** and **officeuifabric.components** modules as depedencies for your application.
 That way you will be able to use ngOfficeUIFabric directives in your template.
 Finally, you register the controller and data service with your application.

-This concludes implementing the Angular application behind the web part.
+Now you've built an Angular application for your web part.
 In the following steps you will register the Angular application with the web part and make it configurable using web part properties.

 ## Register Angular application with web part

-With the Angular application implemented the next step is to reference it in the web part.
+Next step is to add Angular application to the web part.
 In the code editor open the **ToDoWebPart.ts** file.

 Just before the class declaration, add the following lines: